Marx Brothers: 1929–1933: Paramount

-1933-1949: MGM, RKO, and United Artists
+1933–1949: MGM, RKO, and United Artists

 On March 11, 1933, the Marx Brothers founded a production company, the "International Amalgamated Consolidated Affiliated World Wide Film Productions Company Incorporated, of North Dakota".

-After expiration of the Paramount contract Zeppo left the act to become an agent.
-He and brother Gummo went on to build one of the biggest talent agencies in Hollywood, working with the likes of Jack Benny and Lana Turner.
-He later became an engineer and inventor.
-Groucho and Chico did radio, and there was talk of returning to Broadway.
+After expiration of the Paramount contract, Zeppo left the act to become an agent.
+He and Gummo went on to build one of the biggest talent agencies in Hollywood, working with the likes of Jack Benny and Lana Turner.
+Zeppo later became an engineer and inventor.
+Groucho and Chico performed on radio, and there was talk of returning to Broadway.
 At a bridge game with Chico, Irving Thalberg began discussing the possibility of the Marxes joining Metro-Goldwyn-Mayer.
 They signed, now billed in films before the title as "Groucho — Chico — Harpo — Marx Bros", with the same ordering in the cast list.

-Unlike the free-for-all scripts at Paramount, Thalberg insisted on a strong story structure that made the brothers more sympathetic characters, interweaving their comedy with romantic plots and non-comic musical numbers, and targeting their mischief-making at obvious villains.
-Thalberg was adamant that scripts include a "low point", where all seems lost for both the Marxes and the romantic leads.
+In contrast with the less-structured, comedy-focused scripts at Paramount, Thalberg insisted on a strong stories that made the brothers more sympathetic characters, interweaving their comedy with romantic plots and non-comic musical numbers, and making sure that their jokes were at the expense of obvious villains.
+Thalberg also required that their scripts include a "low point", where all seems lost for both the Marxes and the romantic leads.
 He instituted the innovation of testing the film's script before live audiences before filming began, to perfect the comic timing, and to retain jokes that earned laughs and replace those that did not.
-Thalberg restored Harpo's harp solos and Chico's piano solos, which had been omitted from Duck Soup.
+Thalberg also restored Harpo's harp solos and Chico's piano solos, which had been omitted from Duck Soup.